-Probably the most special feature of Loop11 is accessibility testing where you can remotely record the user behavior of participants with special needs to ensure your product is compliant with the relevant accessibility laws.
+Probably the most special feature of Loop11 is accessibility testing, where you can remotely record the user behavior of testers with special needs to ensure your product is compliant with the relevant accessibility laws.

 But Loop11 isn’t for everyone.

-Some Loop11 reviewers claim that using the tool might be a bit challenging, especially when you’re new into user testing, with one of the reviewers claiming:
+Some Loop11 reviewers claim that using the tool might be a bit challenging, especially when you’re new to user testing, with one of the reviewers claiming:

 “Sometimes it is quite hard to navigate, especially when you know what you wanna do.”